fengxia41103/myblog/content/downloads/pandoc/resume.md

 - Implemented a comprehensive semantic release strategy, optimizing the release process for components.
-Achieved full automation of the entire component release workflow, encompassing critical tasks such as release versioning, code tagging, changelog generation, packaging publishing, regression testing, and continuous component-level upgrades in production.
+Achieved full automation of the entire component release workflow, encompassing critical tasks such as release versioning, code tagging, changelog generation, package publishing, regression testing, and continuous component-level upgrades in production.